-Kristen approached him tentatively, still clutching her robe closed with one hand.
+Kristen approached him tentatively, still clutching her robe together with one hand.
 With the other, she reached out toward his temple.
-“I'm really sorry I hit you,” she apologized again.
+“I’m really sorry I hit you,” she apologized again.
 “Does it hurt?”

 The man raised an eyebrow at her, but even that action was tender.
 “Enough to put me on my guard every time I’m in here from now on,” he replied in a lighter tone.
 Her fingers gently brushed his hair back into place and she gave him a wan smile.

 “I don’t really hate you,” she said quietly.
 “I don’t approve of what you did, but I think I can also understand you a little.
 You made a mistake and will now be paying the price for it the rest of your life.
 You don’t need me beating up on you too.”

 Barrett looked down at her and chuckled in spite of himself.
 “I’ve heard that the small ones put up the biggest fights,” he said.
 “Now I have firsthand experience.”
 A bit of color crept into Kristen’s cheeks, but Barrett didn’t give her much time to be further embarrassed.
 “I didn’t finish my usual exercise routine, but I think I’m done for now.
 I’m hot and sweaty and am in need of my shower.
 I’m going back to my room to get my soap and razor, so that should give you enough time to get dressed where you won’t have to worry about me watching.”